domRiddle/ASF/Statistics.md

 Please note that you will **not** be displayed on the website if you do not have automated trading, or SteamTradeMatcher option enabled.
 In this case your data is entirely private.

-*The entire concept, together with website integration and ASF reporting is still in beta - it can be improved over time.*
+*The entire concept, together with website integration and ASF reporting is still in beta - it can be improved/changed over time - also removed if we feel like there is not enough interested for this feature.*

 ---